 In our Pre-KI classroom, for three year olds turning four during the school year, when students are developmentally ready, teachers use the Handwriting Without Tears curriculum for language arts and the Bridges curriculum for math.
 Handwriting Without Tears is a hands-on curriculum that builds on what students already know and then layers on learning through multi-sensory teaching.
 In math, our Pre-Kindergarten team has modified the Bridges curriculum to meet the math needs of young learners in a fun and engaging way.

 In our Pre-KII classroom, for four year olds turning five during the school year, teachers follow the Starfall curriculum for language arts.
 The program sets the stage for reading with lessons in phonics, vocabulary, fluency, and comprehension.
+An introduction to Reader's Workshop starts with the 4 year olds.
 In writing, teachers are also following the work of renowned author's, Matt Glover and Katie Wood Ray, by nurturing the Pre-K children's growing understandings about texts, process and what it means to be a writer.
 (Click to find an informative list of the Principles and Concepts of Early Writing.)
 In math, our Pre-KII students are introduced to the 4th Edition of Everyday Mathematics curriculum which TKS follows through the 6th grade.

 Elementary (Kindergarten through 6th Grade)